marola94/activity_to_kinetics/README.md

 # activity_to_kinetics
 Python script for calculating reaction rates from activity experiments and analyzing enzyme kinetics.
-Developed as part of the study "Characterizing family 1 glycosyltransferases (GT1, UGT) by reverse glycosylation: fast determination of acceptor specificity, donor specificity, hydrolysis, and enzyme stability."
+Developed as part of the study "Characterizing family 1 glycosyltransferases (GT1, UGT) by reverse glycosylation: fast determination of acceptor specificity, donor specificity, hydrolysis, and enzyme stability".

 #### Disclaimer
-- Used for CNP-\beta-glycoside reaction with GT1 enzymes
+While this code has been developed (and only used) to determine rates and kintics from UV-vis experiments with Glycosyltransferase family 1 enzymens (GT1) in combination with CNP-\beta-glycosides, this program can in principle be used in other relations.
+In addition, the software has primarily been tested by the developer.
+Feedback, bug reports, and contributions are very welcome.

 ## Installation